ONLINE ARTIFICIAL LIGHT COURSE

 We want you, our students to have the same confidence in using artificial light as the main light source for your photography, so that time of day, and location are no longer obstacles allowing for you create the scene as you imagine it.

 Our clients list includes national and international brands.
 We’ve been feature in multiple publications including the US and Europe.

 Frequently Asked Questions

 - Anyone interested in exploring how to start using Artificial Light.

 - Photographers, Bloggers, Instagram Influencers who want to expand their abilities to manipulate light, create natural window light at any time of day, and increase their workflow.

-Who 'Light Your Food'- Basics is not for?
+Who 'Light Your Food'- Essentials is not for?

 - Masters of Artificial Light.
 You're already killing it with light manipulation!!